benmeyer1979/nbt/README.md

 # nbt

-nbt (nic bids tools) comprises a set of tools to facilitate BIDS-conversion and fMRIprep-based data preprocessing.
+nbt (nic bids tools) is a set of tools facilitating BIDS-conversion, fMRIprep-based preprocessing and analyses of BIDS-compliant datasets.

 TODO (Author's note):
 - change study_json to data_json in nbt_define.py